fstiehle/chorpiler/README.md

 ## Run & Tests

-If you have node isntalled a simple `npm install` is enough.
+If you have node installed, a simple `npm install` is enough.
 To confirm, you can execute tests using `npm run test`.

 Two groups of tests exist:
 - **Testing the parser and compiler**: By running `npm run test/compiler`, tests are executed confirming that the parser and compiler produce outputs from a range of correct and supported process models without reporting errors and rejects malformed and unsupported BPMN elements with reporting errors.
 These tests are found in `tests/compiler`.